tingley/globalsight/main6/test/readMe.txt

 #2.
 In "main6\tools\build" folder in command line, run "ant write-run-classpath".

-    This will generate "run.classpath.bat|run.classpath.sh" files which are from "build.properties" file "classpath".
+    This will generate "run.classpath.bat|run.classpath.sh" files which are from "build.properties" file "classpath" and "junit.classpath.properties".

 #3.
 Copy "user.build.properties.sample" file in same folder and rename it to "user.build.properties", change the "gs.home" to your real server path.